Electric Light Orchestra Live

 Electric Light Orchestra Live is a live album by Electric Light Orchestra.
 It was released on 19 April 2013 in the UK, and on 23 April in the US on Frontiers Records.

 Overview

 The album consists of performances from their 2001 Zoom Tour Live PBS taping at CBS Television City in Los Angeles, along with two previously unreleased studio tracks.
-While all the songs on this CD were making their official audio debut, "Secret Messages", "Sweet Talkin' Woman", "Twilight" and "Confusion" were especially unique as they didn't even appear on the Zoom Tour Live DVD.
+While all the songs on this CD were making their official audio debut, "Secret Messages", "Sweet Talkin' Woman", "Twilight" and "Confusion" were especially unique as they did not even appear on the Zoom Tour Live DVD.